gdha/horcm-utils-docs/source/checkhorcmconsistency.rst

 CheckHorcmConsistency.sh Script
 ===============================
 In the package we deliver also another script called CheckHorcmConsistency.sh, which has a purpose to investigate the HORCM configuration file.
 We noticed that adding new disk configuration is not always done in a consistent manner.
-To bring these bad configuration to our attention we wrote this script.
+To bring these bad configurations to our attention we wrote this script.

 It can be run on the P-Vol and/or S-Vol side.